Khushisha29/Depression_Prediction/README.md

-# Depression Detection
+# Depression_Prediction

-This repository contains a Jupyter Notebook (Depression_Prediction.ipynb) that explores the use of machine learning models to predict depression based on a given dataset.
-The project includes data preprocessing, exploratory data analysis (EDA), model training, and evaluation.
+This repository contains the dataset of user behavioural data for identifying depression and a Jupyter Notebook that explores the use of machine learning models to predict depression based on a given dataset.
+The project covers the complete data science workflow, including data preprocessing, exploratory data analysis (EDA), model training, and evaluation.

+---

-# Project Overview
+## 📖 Project Overview

-The goal of this project is to build and evaluate machine learning models for depression prediction.
-The notebook follows a standard data science workflow:
+The objective of this project is to **build and evaluate machine learning models** for predicting depression.
+The workflow followed in the notebook includes:

+### 1. Data Loading

-Data Loading: The dataset is loaded from a CSV file.
+* Dataset loaded from a **CSV file**.

-Exploratory Data Analysis (EDA): The data is analyzed to understand its structure, distributions, and potential relationships between features.
-This includes checking for missing values, visualizing feature distributions, and creating a correlation heatmap.

-Data Preprocessing: The data is cleaned and prepared for machine learning models.
-This involves handling categorical features, splitting the data into training and testing sets, and scaling numerical features.
+### 2. Exploratory Data Analysis (EDA)

+* Understanding dataset structure and distributions.
+* Handling missing values.
+* Visualizing feature distributions.
+* Creating a **correlation heatmap** to explore relationships among features.

+### 3. Data Preprocessing

+* Cleaning and preparing data for model training.
+* Encoding categorical variables.
+* Scaling numerical features for consistency.
+* Splitting data into **training and testing sets**.

+### 4. Model Training

-Model Training: Several classification models are trained and evaluated:
+Several classification algorithms were trained and compared:

-  Logistic Regression
+* Logistic Regression

-  K-Nearest Neighbors (KNN)
+* K-Nearest Neighbors (KNN)

-  Support Vector Machine (SVM)
+* Support Vector Machine (SVM)

-  Naive Bayes
+* Naive Bayes

-  Decision Tree
+* Decision Tree

-  Random Forest
+* Random Forest

-  XGBoost
+* XGBoost

-  AdaBoost
+* AdaBoost

-  Gradient Boosting
+* Gradient Boosting

-  Ensemble Learning
+* Ensemble Learning

-Model Evaluation: The performance of each model is assessed using various metrics such as accuracy, precision, recall, and F1-score.
-The notebook also generates confusion matrices to visualize the models' performance on the test set.
+### 5. Model Evaluation

+* Models assessed using **accuracy, precision, recall, and F1-score**.
+* **Confusion matrices** generated for a clear visualization of classification performance.